 - Horticulture Industries - Turf and Landscape Operations

 - Industrial Technology

 - Technical Systems Support

 How does Co-op work?

-Clark State operates on a semester calendar.
+Clark State operates on a semester calender.
 This allows you to be placed in a work site for approximately 15 weeks each semester.
 Most students prefer to work part-time (typically 20 hours per week) while carrying either full- or part-time coursework.
 Some students may prefer to work full time during the summer.

 How do I apply?

 To participate in the Co-op Program at Clark State, you must:

 - be a currently enrolled student with a GPA of at least 2.0 (some employers may have a higher GPA requirement)

 - successfully complete the course Employability Skills (EBE 1000), and